API Specifications website screenshot

 title: OWFa 1.0

-- type: Example
+- type: Examples

-https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/graphql-example.json
+url: https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/graphql-example.json

 title: GraphQL Specification Record Example